 Ergobaby then inspects the carriers, deep cleans them, and undertakes any repairs that are necessary before sending them off to their new homes.

-Aside from making some extra cash-ola, you can feel good about doing your little part to help the environment by preventing unnecessary items from ending up in a landfill.
+Aside from scoring a gift card (or upping your do-good points and donating $30 to the Baby2Baby charity), you can feel good about doing your little part to help the environment by preventing unnecessary items from ending up in a landfill.

 How Do I Sell My Used Ergobaby Carrier?